 Today Ritchie has state of the art, modern manufacturing facilities in:

 - Weihai, China (joint venture with Weihai Gaosai)

 Ritchie customers are as diverse as our products, including multi-national blue chip organisations as well as small independents.
 Products are delivered worldwide including the North Sea, Europe, West Africa, Caspian Sea, North & South America, Brazil, Australia, New Zealand and the Far East.

-David Ritchie, great grandfather to two of the present Ritchie directors (David - Company Secretary and Robert - Agricultural Sales Director), took over Gateside Smithy, just outside Forfar when he was 29 years old.
+David Ritchie, the great grandfather to two of the present Ritchie directors (David – Company Secretary and Robert – Agricultural Sales Director), took over Gateside Smithy, just outside Forfar when he was 29 years old.

 David’s two sons, James (originally a veterinarian) and David both became blacksmiths and decided to leave country blacksmithing and develop agricultural engineering at Whitehills in Forfar.

 The repair of implements took up most of their time with an increasing demand on sheet metal products such as Potato Baggers and Fodder Wagons

 Staff had increased to four, with David’s eldest son Robert (whose looks defy his age) joining the firm at the age of 14.